 Basics of Investing Mantras

-As per me, before jumping into investment, one must aware of how well they are preapred for emergencies.
-Emergencies may be like loss of life, meeting with an accident, hospitalization or sudden income loss or job loss.
+As per me, before jumping into an investment, one must aware of how well they are prepared for facing financial emergencies.
+Financial emergencies maybe like loss of life, meeting with an accident, hospitalization or sudden income loss, or job loss.

 You must have a proper Financial Goal